K-dash/nblm-rs/docs/cli/audio.md

 ## API Limitations

+!!! warning "Current API Limitations"
     As of 2025-10-25, the audio overview API has the following limitations:

     1. **No configuration options**: Cannot specify language, source selection, or episode focus via the API
     2. **No status polling**: Cannot check generation status or progress via the CLI
     3. **One per notebook**: Only one audio overview can exist per notebook
     4. **No download**: Audio files cannot be downloaded via the API

     These settings must be managed through the NotebookLM web UI.

 ## Workflow